 Welding and riveting are broadly popular joining processes to fuse two pieces of metal together and they have different applications and traits.
-Therefore, if you’re designing a part that you need to join them to form a complete object, it’s crucial to understand riveting vs welding comparison.
-This article further does justification to the definition, the pros and cons, and applications of welding and riveting that will help you get stronger and durable parts.
+Therefore, if you’re designing a part that you need to join to form a complete object, it’s crucial to understand riveting vs welding comparison.
+This article further does justification to the definition, the pros and cons, and applications of welding and riveting that will help you get stronger and more durable parts.
 Let’s dive into it.

 What is Riveting?

 Riveting is a semi-permanent and non-thermal joining method that involves using a mechanical fastener/rivet (a metallic part with a dome-shaped head) to join sheet metal parts.